Maximum Sum-Rank Distance Codes over Finite Chain Rings: MSRD Codes on Finite Chain Rings

 for $ \mathbf{c}, \mathbf{d} \in S^n $. \end{definition}

+This definition coincides with the classical one \cite{space-time-kumar, multishot} when $ R $ and $ S $ are fields.
+Over finite chain rings, this definition coincides with the Hamming metric when $ n_1 = n_2 = \ldots = n_\ell = 1 $ and with the rank metric as above \cite{kamche} when $ \ell = 1 $.

 Once again, the definitions of the sum-rank weight and metric in $ S^n $ do not depend on the ordered basis $ \boldsymbol\alpha $.
-Furthermore, the sum-rank metric satisfies the properties of a metric since sum-rank weights are norms by \cite[Th.
+Furthermore, the sum-rank metric satisfies the properties of a metric since rank weights are norms by \cite[Th.
 3.9]{kamche}.
-As noted in \cite[Remark 3.10]{kamche}, free ranks do not give rise to a metric.
+As noted in \cite[Remark 3.10]{kamche}, free ranks do not generally give rise to a metric nor include the Hamming metric over rings.
 The subring $ R $ and the length partition $ n = n_1 + n_2 + \cdots + n_\ell $ will not be specified unless necessary.

 The following result will be crucial for our purposes.
 It can be proven as in \cite[Th.
 1]{universal-lrc}, but using the Smith normal form.

 \begin{lemma} Given $ \mathbf{c} \in S^n $, and considering the subring $ R \subseteq S $ and the length partition $ n = n_1 + n_2 + \cdots + n_\ell $, it holds that